NinVoido/spotify-vpn/doc/man-sections/example-fingerprint.rst

-Small OpenVPN setup with peer-fingerprint
+Small spotify setup with peer-fingerprint
 =========================================
-This section consists of instructions how to build a small OpenVPN setup with the :code:`peer-fingerprint` option.
+This section consists of instructions how to build a small spotify setup with the :code:`peer-fingerprint` option.
 This has the advantage of being easy to setup and should be suitable for most small lab and home setups without the need for a PKI.
 For bigger scale setup setting up a PKI (e.g. via easy-rsa) is still recommended.